The stars of Tommy Orange's stunning debut novel are a long way from the reservation

 In 2014, Orange enrolled in an MFA program at the Institute of American Indian Arts in Santa Fe, New Mexico, a first-of-its-kind writing course whose instructors are mostly of indigenous descent; he teaches there now.
 His thesis reader, Pam Houston, author of the story collection Cowboys Are My Weakness, describes Orange as “more than a good student—he’s a deeply soulful man who makes everyone around him want to try harder, do better, without him seeming to say or do anything at all.”
 Classmates included Terese Mailhot, whose lauded 2018 memoir, Heart Berries, sold within weeks of There There.

-As we continue our stroll around Lake Merritt, grey-bellied clouds bring a few spits of rain, and we take cover for some lunch at the brewpub Portal.
+As we continue our stroll around Lake Merritt, gray-bellied clouds bring a few spits of rain, and we take cover for some lunch at the brewpub Portal.
 Then Orange leads me to an old haunt, the Intertribal Friendship House, one of the first community centers geared toward urban Native Americans.
 We’re greeted by 22-year-old program manager Javier Patty, who, with Orange’s mentoring, edited a film about relocation.
 Patty, a member of the Muscogee Creek and Seminole tribes, tells me he dreams of working at Google as he shows me a greenhouse where the nonprofit grows onions and cabbage used for food events, such as an upcoming “precolonial” dinner.

 Orange sits down with the center’s director, Carol Wahpepah, with whom he keeps in touch.
 She asks for photos of his six-year-old son.
 He then presents her with an early UK edition of There There, whose cover depicts a painted feather surrounded by a pattern of droplets.
 “Carol, let me tell you what they tried to get on here—a headdress!”
 Orange says.